singh-man/books/crackingTheCoding/16_moderate.md

 7       }
 8   }
 ```
-We could  have also  given  Person a getBirthVear() and  getDeathYear() objects.
+We could  have also  given  Person a getBirthYear() and  getDeathYear() objects.
 Some  would argue that's better style, but for compactness and  clarity, we'll just keep the  variables public.

 The important thing here is to actually use  a Person object.
 This shows better style  than, say, having an integer array for birth years and  an integer array for death years (with an implicit association of births[i] and  deaths[i] being associated with  the  same person).
 You don't get  a lot of chances to demonstrate great coding style, so it's valuable to take the  ones you get.